LoweLundin/Optimised-Galaxy-Simulations/README.tex.md

 The project is based on Newton's law of universal gravitation,$F=G\frac{m_1m_2}{r^2}$, with every dot on the display representing a planet with a unique position, mass and velocity.

-The project is split in two parts, one "vanilla" implementation called Star-by-star, where the gravitational pull on each planet is computed for each other planet individually, meaning the complexity is
+The project is split in two parts:

+1. Star-by-star, a "vanilla" unoptimised version, where the gravitational pull on each planet is computed for each other planet individually, by making use Newton's third law,
-and Newton's third law with every star pulling each

-##Installation
+\begin{displayquote}
+When one body exerts a force on a second body, the second body simultaneously exerts a force equal in magnitude and opposite in direction on the first body.
+\end{displayquote}
+we can reduce the number of computations needed per timestep to $\frac{N^2}{2}$, where N is the number of starts, but complexity is still $\mathcal{O}(N^2)$

+2. Barnes-Hut-Pthreads, where

+## Installation